Dorthu/openapi3/README.rst

 * Support for more authentication types
 * Support for non-json request/response content
-* Validation mode that collects and reports spec errors without dying
 * Full support for all objected defined in the specification.

 .. _OpenAPI Specification: https://openapis.org